Counting aggregated cells

 NucleoCounter® instruments use fluorescent dyes to stain nuclei of cells in aggregates

 Light microscopy highlights the contour of objects based on their shade pattern (Figure 1).
-Counting cells using conventional light microscopy methods can lead to inclusion of contaminations and cellular debris visually indistinguishable from cells.
+Counting cells using conventional light microscopy methods can lead to the inclusion of contaminations and cellular debris visually indistinguishable from cells.
 More importantly, when the outer contour of adjacent cells overlaps, as in the case of cell clumps, it can be nearly impossible to accurately identify individual cells.

 NucleoCounter® instruments exploit Acridine Orange and DAPI – all fluorescent dyes with affinity for DNA – to label cellular nuclei with great specificity and generate high contrast signals.
 Nuclei are smaller than whole cells and hence better to segment when cells form small aggregates (Figure 1).
 Moreover, cellular debris and other artifacts that otherwise would be visible under light microscopy become undetectable under fluorescence microscopy.

 Figure 1: Light versus fluorescence microscopy for counting cells in aggregates.
 Artifacts visible by light microscopy techniques (Light Microscopy), such as bright field, are not visible when using fluorescence filters.
 Also, nuclei fluorescing with Acridine Orange (Fluorescence Nuclear Staining) gives an outline that is smaller than whole cells and with enhanced contrast, allowing better identification of individual cells in aggregates.
 Images in this figure are from the same cells/area acquired using a proprietary microscopy system configured with light microscopy and fluorescence filters.

 NC-View™ singles out individual cells within smaller aggregates

 Nucleoview™ is the software part of the NucleoCounter® system.
 It employs a powerful algorithm to accurately identify and analyze individual cells within smaller aggregates.
 Intensity peaks and corresponding slopes are used to segment objects relative to background intensity levels.
 Cells that are close together will still present identifiable discrete peaks, even though their corresponding slopes might overlap (Figure 2).
 Intensity values of segmented cells are represented graphically for better visualization and validation of data.